tscelsi/paymentsAPI/README.md

 #### /payment/pay
-This endpoint creates and finalises a payment between two particular users.
-In order for a payment to be finalised:
+This endpoint creates a new payment object.

 The payload fields that can be submitted to the `/pay` endpoint are:

+`REQUEST:`

     {
         paying_user_id: A unique identifier of the paying user,